MatthewTDunn/MatthewTDunn/README.md

 Howdy 👋

-I’m Matt (a.k.a Pyrite), a software developer & technical consultant based in Adelaide Australia!
+I’m Matt, a software developer & technical consultant based in Adelaide Australia!
 With over a decade of experience in data management and technical consultation within a plethora of scientific industries, I'm always happy to provide innovative, data handling & software driven solutions to our local businesses & non-for profit organisations.
 <ul>
   <li> 🎖 Top 6% global <a href="https://www.codewars.com/users/Pyr1te">CodeWars</a> challenge programmer</li>
   <li> 📖 Salesforce CRM Administrator <a href="https://trailblazer.me/id/dunn0139">Certified</a></li>